brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Boquete

-Boquete is a cool mountain town surrounded by cloud forest and coffee plantations, known for hiking, rafting, and as the gateway to the challenging climb of Volcán Barú.
+Boquete is a cool mountain town surrounded by cloud forest, coffee plantations and Volcán Barú.
+It's great for hiking, and was actually cold which made it feel cosy.
+The town

 <p align="center" width="100%">
     <img width="400" src="/images/bpca27.jpeg">